Leeds City Library: The Gott bequest

 The Gott bequest is a collection of around 600 early English gardening books and periodicals including works published in the 16th, 17th and 18th centuries.
 The books in the collection include herbals, books on garden design and many fine examples of hand coloured botanical illustrations.
 There is also a long run of Curtis's Botanical Magazine dating from 1787.

-In 1930 Alderman Beryl Gott, of the Leeds textile manufacturing family, bequeathed a gift of money to the Leeds Public Library which was used over a number of years to purchase books on Horticulture.
+In 1930 Alderman Beryl Gott, of the Leeds textile manufacturing family, bequeathed a gift of money to the Leeds Public Library which was used over a number of years to purchase books on horticulture.
 On her death in 1941 she also donated a large part of her personal library.
-An article by Kenneth Lemmon in The Northern Gardener says of the Gott Collection in Leeds Central Library, ’I cannot think of another such collection outside the R.H.S.
+An article by Kenneth Lemmon in The Northern Gardener says of the Gott Collection in Leeds City Library, ’I cannot think of another such collection outside the R.H.S.
 Lindley Library or the British Museum and the older universities.’